Ovnuniarchos/synth-et-quatre/help/fx.markdown

 # Tone commands

-All frequencies are affected by MUL÷DIV÷DET.
+All frequencies are affected by MUL/DIV/DET.

 ## 00xx